renangom/nestAPI/README.md

 - This is my first project using nest, I used to build my APIs with Express, but now I am trying to improve my backend skills.
 - I know that nest is better structured than express and has a lot of advantages.

+## The project
+- The project consists of an API using Nestjs, the API has connection with database mysql (using docker) and uses authentication based on JWT

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>
 </p>